 d.
 Service Access.
 Service areas shall be sited to accommodate the turning movements of vehicles used for trash pickup, deliveries, and similar functions without conflicting with other vehicles.

 e.
 Coordination.
-Before Town submittal, the applicant shall contact the representatives of utility companies, fuel suppliers, trash haulers, the fire department, and others who may have input into the design and siting of service areas and facilities.
+Application to the Town before Town submittal, the applicant shall contact the representatives of utility companies, fuel suppliers, trash haulers, the fire department, and others who may have input into the design and siting of service areas and facilities.
+Comments from those representatives shall be included in the application.

 5. Stormwater Management.
 To comply with Town requirements and MeDEP Stormwater Management law, site plans may be required to incorporate treatment basins or other measures to maintain the quality of stormwater runoff.
 All stormwater management areas shall be treated as integral and attractive parts of the landscape.

 a.
-Location: Where stormwater treatment basins or other related facilities are required, they shall be located in the least visible portion of the site.
+Location: Where stormwater treatment basins or other related facilities are required, they shall be located where feasible in the least visible portion of the site.
 Where visible, they should be graded to conform to natural contours and planted to integrate them into the natural landscape.

 b.
 Grading: Abrupt changes in grades and steep side slopes(>3:1) shall be avoided.
 Transitional grading shall be used to blend all earthworks into the natural contours of the land where possible.